 Tip #8 Provide Extra Copies for Parents and Guardians

 Conferences can be overwhelming for parents and guardians, especially if their child is struggling.
 It’s normal for their brains to shut off, especially when learning about deficits and missed milestones for the first time.

-It’s essential to provide extra copies of everything discussed to the parents and guardians.
+Providing extra copies of everything discussed to the parents and guardians is essential.
+Doing so will help the parents understand as they reflect at a later time.
 Be sure to avoid acronyms and give examples with the additional documents.
-Doing so will help the parents understand as they reflect at a later time.

 Tip #9 Be Positive

-I like to thank my parents for coming to the conference by giving them a small gift.
+I thank my parents for coming to the conference by giving them a small gift.
 It’s nothing expensive and an excellent way to say thank you for your time.
-These are nice for them to sip on during our meeting.
+These are nice for them to sip on during our meetings.
 I have several different templates available so that we use other gifts for each conference.

-Rarely, a parent will become upset or defensive.
-If you’re uncomfortable in a situation, excuse yourself and contact your administrator immediately.
+Rarely will a parent become upset or defensive.
+If you’re uncomfortable in a situation, contact your administrator immediately.
 It’s not fun, but calmly remind them that you must work together for the child’s benefit.